The cheapest way to travel

 What to do with items that you can’t bring home

 If you purchase items like a cooler or other food you don’t use, consider how you can best donate it at the end of your trip.
 If I’m staying at a developed campground, I’ll often donate my half-full propane canister and other camping supplies to the camp host to use or redistribute to underprepared campers.
-Another option is to look up a charity like Goodwill where you can donate items like a cooler that’s on your way to the airport.
-With leftover food or beverages, I usually donate them to panhandlers before I fly home.
+Another option is to look up a charity like Goodwill where you can donate items like a cooler; I usually look for one that’s on the way to the airport.
+With leftover food or beverages (and sometimes coolers), I usually donate them to panhandlers before I fly home.

 Some recommendations for first-timers